microsoft/FluidFramework/docs/examples/sudoku-example.md

 readonly coordinate: CoordinateString // The coordinate of the cell, as a comma-separated string, e.g. "2,3"
 ```

+> [!IMPORTANT]
+> Objects that are stored in distributed data structures, as SudokuCell is, must be safely JSON-serializable.
+This means
+> that you cannot use functions or TypeScript class properties with these objects, because those are not
+> JSON-serialized.
+>
+> One pattern to address this is to define static functions that accept the object as a parameter and manipulate it.
+See
+> the SudokuCell class in `/helpers/sudokuCell.ts` for an example of this pattern.

 ## Rendering

 In order to render the Sudoku data, we use a React component called `SudokuView` This component is defined in